 - Switch from endless news sources to news feeds.

 I decided to start another digital detox in early December of 2020.
 We went on a 2-week road trip around southern Utah which was the perfect opportunity.
 It was a chance to get away from the city, hike out in the middle of nowhere and get outside before the snow hits.
-Of course, we hiked with our masks on, ate all our meals in our room, and limited any time indoors to a minimum.
+Of course, we hiked with our masks on when around other people, ate all our meals in our room, and limited any time indoors with other people to a minimum.

 In past years these kinds of trips would be a natural reset for me.
 This time it was out of necessity since we were so busy and often in places without a cell signal.

-Our trip took us through Goblin Valley, Capital Reef State Park, Escalante National Monument, Bryce Canyon National Park, Lake Powell, Horseshoe Bend, and finally the south rim of the Grand Canyon.
+Our trip took us through Goblin Valley State Park, Capitol Reef National Park, Escalante National Monument, Bryce Canyon National Park, Lake Powell, Horseshoe Bend, and finally the south rim of the Grand Canyon.
 We spent two nights there staying at the Yavapai Lodge just steps from the visitor center.

 Since it was December, the crowds were minimal.
 We estimated that we saw fewer people during the entire trip than we’d see on a single trip to Costco.
 We were also extremely lucky that it didn’t snow.